Skip to main content

 Related Topics

-• Activity, what the programme does with its inputs
+• Activity: what the program does with its inputs

 At a Glance

-Articulate what resources a programme needs to succeed
+Articulate what resources a program needs to succeed

 Best For